rpsthecoder/html-slot-toc/README.md

-# Table  of contents with auto-filled text using HTML Slots
+# Auto-fill table of contents (TOC) using HTML Slots.

 This demo creates a table of contents (TOC) for a Web page, whose text is auto-generated and auto-updated.
 The standards used in the demo are Shadow DOM, HTML Slot, and HTML Template.